mahendra-mariadassou/L1fdvGenetics/README.md

 ## Starting a tutorial

-This package is intended for use with `learnr` (which should be installed when you install `L1fdvGenetics`)
+This package is intended for use with `learnr` (which should be installed when you install `L1fdvGenetics`).

-There are two tutorials in the package
+There are two tutorials in the package.
+Make sure to restart R before running a tutorial. **Don’t run a tutorial twice (or two different tutorials) in the same R session.**

 ### Candidate gene (single marker) approach